-Lucy Bellwood is a professional adventure cartoonist best known for her book Baggywrinkles: a Lubber’s Guide to Life at Sea.
+Lucy Bellwood is a professional adventure cartoonist and author of the graphic novel Baggywrinkles: a Lubber’s Guide to Life at Sea.
+Her newest project, 100 Demon Dialogues, will be arriving this spring in time for the convention!
 Lucy specializes in traveling the world and bringing back tales of unconventional derring-do in visual form.
 She has covered two accounts of whitewater rafting in the Grand Canyon, sailing aboard the last wooden whaling ship in the world, and mapping the ocean floor between Guam and Oahu aboard the research vessel Falkor.

 Lucy also contributes comics journalism to The Nib, investigating issues of environmentalism, gender politics, and social change.
 She is an international teacher, lecturing on comics and the Internet, the economics of being a independent creator, and best practices for bringing history to life in modern classrooms.